coderefinery/git-collaborative/content/forking-workflow.md

 - If we later wonder why something was done, we have the issue/proposal as reference and can read up on the reasoning behind a code change
 :::

+## Summary

+- This forking workflow lets you propose changes to repositories for which *you have no access*.
+- This is the way that much modern open-source software works.
+- You can now contribute to any project you can view.